 iD Mobile coverage

-Owned by Carphone Warehouse, iD Mobile uses Three’s network.
-Its 3G coverage is equal to about 98% of the UK population, and 4G covers about 91% of the UK population.
-All plans come with 4G at no extra cost.
+Owned by Carphone Warehouse, iD Mobile uses Three’s 4G network, which means it covers about 91% of the UK population.

 Virgin Mobile coverage